Life can become so much better when you find one best friend.

 “It’s about three and a half miles.
 There’s a bunch of ways for me to get to school.
 I usually skateboard from my house to the Iron Horse Trail to Las Lomas.
 The Iron Horse Trail runs along the back side of the campus.
 If I’m in a hurry I ride my bike; that’s the fastest way.
 If it’s raining I take BART from the Pleasant Hill station to the Walnut Creek station, then take a bus to school.
 Sometimes I take BART then the free bus from BART to downtown Walnut Creek and walk the rest of the way to school.”

 “Damn, that sounds like it would take you a long time to get to school.”

 “It’s not bad.
 If I skateboard I can get from my house to school in about a half hour.
 Riding my bike takes about 20 minutes.
-Either walking or using BART and the bus takes about an hour.
+Either walking or using BART and the bus takes almost an hour.

 “So Mike, you’re not very close to Northgate from where you live.
 How do you get to school and how long does it take?”